davide954/dijkstra-simulator/README.md

 - Grid size is fixed at compile time
 - Only supports 4-directional movement (no diagonal)
 - Single algorithm implementation (Dijkstra only)
+- Cell weights are limited to values 1 and 5

 ## License